MikeRalphson/ansir-js/README.md

 Supports both the basic and extended ANSI color escape sequences.
 Note: Full 24-bit RGB escape sequences currently not supported.

+A utility `conv.js` can be used to convert JPEGs etc to PNG format.

 ### Installation

     npm install -g ansir